Who We Are

 What We Do

 OEO has streamlined its M/WBE Certification Process by lessening the amount of required documentation from the vendor.
-The certification staff is responsible for identifying and certifying minority business enterprises by conducting thorough eligibility reviews while ensuring that vendors receive prompt and responsible customer service.
+The certification staff is responsible for identifying and certifying minority and/or women business enterprises by conducting thorough eligibility reviews while ensuring that vendors receive prompt and responsible customer service.
 The program’s eligibility criteria are set forth and strictly adhered to.
 The certification staff is available to answer questions and provide information to vendors, local governments and state agencies regarding OEO certification procedures.

 In an effort to ensure that M/WBE businesses are aware and take advantage of contractual opportunities available with state agencies, OEO sponsors or co-sponsors activities ranging from regional workshops, orientation sessions for newly certified M/WBE vendors and training workshops for state agencies.
 In addition, OEO is constantly seeking proactive ways to foster the inclusion of M/WBE enterprises in state contracting opportunities, including disseminating procurement information to M/WBE entities through its website.